ROCKFORD, Ill. (WTVO) — The Rockford IceHogs will soon have new owners.

 But now, the arrangement is changing.

-The Blackhawks want to make upwards of $20 million in improvements to the BMO Harris Bank Center, $16 million of which has already been secured in state funds.
+The Blackhawks reportedly want to make upwards of $20 million in improvements to the BMO Harris Bank Center, $16 million of which has already been secured in state funds so Rockford taxpayers won’t be on the hook for that money.

 The move also benefits the Rockford Area Venues and Entertainment Authority (RAVE), which operates the BMO Harris Bank Center.
 RAVE has been paying $400,000 per year to the Blackhawks as part of the affiliation agreement.